Skip to main content Skip to main navigation Skip to search

 To accept the changes click save.
 You have now successfully declined access to the airline user.

 This video demonstrates how an airline administrator removes an existing airline user access to their specific airline information portal within the Aircraft Disinsection Information (ADI) application.
-The removal of access could be due to multiple scenarios, such as the individual leaving the airline or no longer needing ADI access.
+The removal of access could be due to multiple scenarios, such as the individual leaving the airline or no longer requiring ADI access.

 How an airline administrator removes an existing airline user access to their specific airline within the Aircraft Disinsection Information (ADI) application.